frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 # I want to understand how the message captured by a report was processed

-**1000:** As a support engineer or Frank developer, I want to see the name of each checkpoint that is shown in the tree view.
+**1000:** As a support engineer or Frank developer, I want to see the name of each checkpoint that is shown in the tree view, so that I can see what part of my Frank configuration was executed to produce the checkpoint.
 The name is not required to be unique.

 **1010:** As a support engineer or Frank developer, I want to see the *type* of each checkpoint in the tree view.
 The type is shown as an icon.
 It is one of the following: